Thinking about college, but not sure whether it is for you? Have a read of the information below about how College differs to school.

 - More independence – At college you are treated more like an Adult and given more freedom.
 No bells for lessons which means that you have more responsibility and take control of your own time management.
 And speaking of time, you will get a lot more of it to yourself.
 On average you will only be timetabled to 16 hours a week so you get more spare time than at school – we do encourage you to study and do work outside of your timetabled hours.
 You can also get a part time job maybe to earn a bit of money.

-- 1 course, 1 subject (unless you’re doing A Levels) – forget all those subjects you didn’t like or enjoy at school.
-Forget all those teachers who didn’t inspire you or motivate you.
-This is the first time you can just focus on that one subject and course area that interests you, that motivates you, that excites you - whether that is Games Design or Sport or Hair & Beauty or any of the other many of options available.
-You come to college because you enjoy it and want to progress in your chosen course/career – no one is forcing you to be here like school!
+- One course, one subject* (unless you’re doing A Levels) – forget all those subjects you didn’t like or enjoy at school.
+This is the first time you can just focus on that one subject and course area that interests you, that motivates you, that excites you — whether that is Games Design or Sport or Hair & Beauty or any of the other many of options available.
+You come to college because you enjoy it and want to progress in your chosen course/career.

 - Meeting new people – You will be with like-minded people who all share the same interests and passion as you have all chosen that same subject/course, so straight away you have something in common with them.
 It is important to remember that everyone is in the same boat and have all come from different schools across the city, the county and even further away.
 It is likely you will know people from you school already who are at college and you will make new friends straight away.